How to install Fedora on top of ZFS

 Reboot

-Since the kernel-devel package is only available for the latest kernel, the ZFS modules are only going to be available on the latest kernel.
-So you are now going to reboot using the latest kernel.
+in a terminal window — the ZFS modules are only going to be available on that kernel.
+So you are now going to reboot using the same kernel.

 Reboot your machine.
-When it reboots, select the latest kernel.
+When it reboots, select the same kernel you were using before (for the record: normally, it's the first choice).
 After boot is done, confirm that you're using the latest kernel using the commands rpm -q kernel and uname -r.

 Prepare the ZFS pool and file systems